jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Only then does "they" the powerful, becomes "we" the player god.

 And that's the subject for the next book.
-For all the antagonists blustering and excuses, once a regular person becomes a player god, and controls levers of power, the game is won.
+For all the antagonists blustering and excuses, once a regular person becomes a player god, and controls levers of power in their cyborgology, the game is won.

 Consider this, for every dollar Main Street puts into car insurance, we only get back 50 cents in claims; the rest goes to taxes, marketing, and administration fees.

 This book made you a player god in mind, the next will make you a player god in reality.
-Now you'll finally pay for and thus control many levers of power in your hand.
+Because now that you'll finally pay for apps, that means you'll control many levers of power in your hand.

 I'll do this for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
 No bullshit jobs.

 Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.